Techno3Gamma/lightspeed-android/FAQ.md

 ##### I have more questions, need to contact the developer?
 Click on the menu button at the top left, and select *about* click the *mail* icon at the top right and send us a mail.

-Thank you for using TrebleShot!
+Thank you for using LightSpeed!